ethereum/distributed-validator-specs/README.md

 - We assume _N_ total nodes and an _M-of-N_ threshold signature scheme.
   - For general compatibility with BFT consensus protocols, we assume that `M = (2 * N / 3) + 1`.
-- This specification assumes [some leader-based safety-favoring consensus protocol](src/dvspec/consensus.py) for the Co-Validators to decide on signing upon the same attestation/block.
+- This specification assumes [some leader-based safety-favoring consensus protocol](src/dvspec/consensus.py) for the operators to decide on signing upon the same attestation/block.
 We assume that the consensus protocol runs successfully with _M_ correct nodes out of _N_ total nodes.
 - We assume the usual prerequisites for safe operation of the Validator Client, such as an up-to-date anti-slashing database, correct system clock, etc.
 - We disregard voting on the "correct" Ethereum fork for now - this functionality will be added in a future update.

 ### Desired Guarantees

 - **Safety (against key theft)**:
-  - The Validator's staking private key is secure unless security is compromised at more than _M_ of the _N_ Co-Validators.
+  - The Validator's staking private key is secure unless security is compromised at more than _M_ of the _N_ operators.
 - **Safety (against slashing)**:
-  - Under the assumption of an asynchronous network, the Validator is never slashed unless more than 1/3rd of the Co-Validators are Byzantine.
+  - Under the assumption of an asynchronous network, the Validator is never slashed unless more than 1/3rd of the operators are Byzantine.
-  - Under the assumption of a synchronous network, the Validator is never slashed unless more than 2/3rds of the Co-Validators are Byzantine.
+  - Under the assumption of a synchronous network, the Validator is never slashed unless more than 2/3rds of the operators are Byzantine.
-- **Liveness**: The protocol will eventually produce a new attestation/block under partially synchronous network unless more than 1/3rd of the Co-Validators are Byzantine.
+- **Liveness**: The protocol will eventually produce a new attestation/block under partially synchronous network unless more than 1/3rd of the operators are Byzantine.

 ## Specification